 These earrings are easy-to-make steampunk or industrial-style jewelry.
-You can also use the basic template to make necklaces, bracelets, pins, or as charms for fascinators/hats/hairpins.
+The gears can also be used for necklaces, bracelets, pins, or as charms for fascinators, hats, or hairpins.

 Step 1: Materials